Relationship Development Fund

 Project applications for this fund must be focused on relationship building.
 The form that process takes is entirely up to the researchers and their potential Indigenous and community partners.

-Please review the Applicant Fund Guide for more information.
+Please review the Indigenous & Northern Relationship Development Fund Guide for more information.

 Memorial University is also managing and admnistering The Indigenous and Northern Collaborative Research and Education Engagement Fund.